Financial

 • Property declared separate by court order

 Separate property will be confirmed to its owner by the court in the divorce decree.
+For strategies to safeguard inheritances, gifts, and premarital assets, see our guide on protecting separate property in New Mexico.

 Quasi-Community Property